Medical-Physics-Uni-Freiburg/Tral.Randomness/README.md

-﻿# TRAL RANDOMNESS
+﻿# TRAL.RANDOMNESS

-## DESCRIPTION
-TRAL RANDOMNESS is a random number class library for C#.
+TRAL.RANDOMNESS is a random number class library for C#.
 It provides common algorithm implementations and an extended set of random number generation routines which can be used with any algorithm.
-Implementations are high performance and have been tested against known vectors.

 Target Framework: .NET Standard 2.1